Leaf-Agriculture/docs/docs/configurations_overview.md

 If set to `true`, Leaf will split your Field Operations based on the intersection of each Leaf Field Boundary.
 The default value is `false`.

 #### splitOperationsByProvider
-Field Operations are created based on occurrence information in the same field, dates intervals and crop.
-Thus, if this config is set to `true`, files will be filtered by provider and type of operation and thus merged into different Field Operations.
-The default value is `false`.
+If set to true, files will be filtered by provider in addition to the field, operation type, crop and date interval to create operations.
+If set to false, operations will be created regardless of the source provider.
+The default value is false.

 ### Machine File Conversion
 #### cleanupStandardGeojson